 In terms of her political positions, Ocasio-Cortez is a member of the Democratic Socialists of American.
 She supports various progressive policies like single-payer Medicare for All, tuition-free public college and trade school, cancelling outstanding student debt, guaranteed family leave, abolishing U.S. Immigration and Customs Enforcement, privatized prisons, and more strict gun control policies.
 She also has been vocal about much more progressive environmental reforms and has described climate change as a massive security threat to the United States as well as worldwide civilization in general.
 Her environmental planned, called the Green New Deal, advocates for a transition to an electrical grid that runs on 100% renewable energy and calls for the end of the use of fossil fuels.
 She also has proposed various new tax plans that would impose greater taxes on the wealthy in order to help fund the Green New Deal.
 Additionally, she has been vocal about granting citizens of Puerto Rico further civil rights, including voting rights and disaster relief.

 Ocasio-Cortez is Roman Catholic.
 While running for office in 2018, she resided in the Bronx with her partner, Riley Roberts, who works as a web developer.
+The couple got engaged in April of 2022 in Puerto Rico.
 She reported that following the 2021 United States Capital attack, she has been in psychotherapy to cope with the aftermath.

 Alexandria Ocasio-Cortez Wealth Disclosures